ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 boost::asio::ip::tcp::resolver::query query("127.0.0.1", "9601");
 ```

-defines an instance of the asio library's `ip::tcp::resolver::resolver` class's `query` type.
+defines an instance of the Asio library's `ip::tcp::resolver::resolver` class's `query` type.
 It describes a query that can be passed to a resolver.
 Here, we want to connect to the IP address `127.0.0.1` and port `9601`.
 More information about `ip::tcp::resolver::query` can be found [here](https://www.boost.org/doc/libs/1_70_0/doc/html/boost_asio/reference/ip__basic_resolver/query.html).

 The line